Wholesale Dried Peas Trading & Distribution

 Applications of Dry Peas

-Whole dry peas are hydrated by soaking, then cooked, canned or frozen as needed.
+Whole dried peas are hydrated by soaking, then cooked, canned or frozen as needed.
 Numerous applications exist for canned or frozen peas exist including soups, stir-fry dishes, pot pies, salads and casseroles.
 In many Asian countries, dry peas are roasted, salted and consumed as snacks.
 In the Mediterranean, they are most often added to meat and potatoes to make stews and casseroles.

 Peas are highly nutritious and healthy.
 As such, they are increasingly being used to make flour, protein, starch and fiber fractions.